oeg-upm/ocp2kg/README.md

--m, --old_mapping_path <arg>       Path to the old mapping rules (previous version) in RML -o, --ontology_path <arg>          Path to the new version of the ontology -n, --new_mappings_path <arg>      Path to the output files, updated version of the mapping rules
+-m, --old_mapping_path <arg>       Path to the old mapping rules (previous version) in RML -o, --ontology_path <arg>          Path to the new version of the ontology -n, --new_mappings_path <arg>      Path to the output files, updated version of the mapping rules -y, --yarrrml                      Output mappings will be also translated to YARRRML (RML turtle by default)
 ````

 # Architecture